araobp/parking/README.md

     - 7B6PD      confidence: 63.7444
 ```

-It took something like 10 seconds to recognize a number, so it is not plactical -- you should run ALPR on a normal PC. not on Raspberry Pi.
-Anyway, this project is just for fun.
+It took something like 10 seconds to recognize a number, so it is not plactical -- you should run alprd instead.

 ##node.js/express